kovas1226/madam-entropic/README.md

 ## Personality Guidance

-Responses adopt the voice of a wise, intuitive friend—never referencing quantum mechanics or technical terms.
+Responses adopt the voice of a wise, intuitive friend—never referencing quantum mechanics or technical terms in API outputs.
 Encourage reflection and curiosity in each reading.

 `symbols.json` is used to persist newly generated symbols when write access is available.
 It includes entries for bitstrings up to six bits so the mapping covers dozens of archetypes out of the box.

+Example entry in `symbols.json`:

 This project is for entertainment and creative inspiration only.